 After you have made everything symmetrical, if you still have a turn, you can correct it by rotating one or both tip wand receptacle end caps.
-A left turn is corrected by twisting the left sail plug counter clockwise (twisting the tip wand down) or twisting the right sail plug counter clockwise (twisting the tip wand up) or both, as indicated on the label attached to the rear leading edge.
+A left turn is corrected by twisting the left sail plug counter clockwise (twisting the tip wand down) or twisting the right sail plug counter clockwise (twisting the tip wand up) or both.
 Twist clockwise on either or both plugs to correct a right turn.
 Note that the mechanism of adjusting the sail wand receptacle for tuning out a turn in the glider is the same as performing the same tuning function on a conventional tip, although the direction of rotation seems to be opposite.
 For example, to remove a right turn, if working with the right wing tip, you would rotate the end cap clockwise, so as to rotate the wand down, thus depressing the right wing tip.
-On a conventional wingtip, you would rotate the end cap clockwise are best made in one "notch" increments.
+On a conventional wingtip, you would rotate the end cap counter clockwise, because doing so would rotate the wingtip downwards.
+The aerodynamic effect is the same, even though the direction of rotation appears at first glance to be opposite.
+Adjustments are best made in one "notch" increments.
 If you have rotated the right wing down both available notches, and still have a right turn, you can rotate the left wing up.

-To rotate the tip wand receptacle end cap, remove the securing screw, rotate the cap until you see the next hole, then reinstall the screw.
+To rotate the tip wand receptacle end cap, follow the procedure previously described for checking the alignment.